OrangeTux/orangetux.nl/content/post/cars-and-can.md

 The shield must be connected to the CAN bus.
 If your car has a CAN bus it's very likely that the bus is wired to the OBD-II connector.
-Pins 6 and 14 are reserved for the CAN bus as shown in the image below.
+Pins 6 and 14 are reserved for the CAN bus as shown in the image which is from [The Car Hacker's Handbook][car-hackers-handbook].

 {{<figure src="/img/obd-ii-pin-out.jpg">}}